 Prof. Raz Somech, the director of the Department of Pediatrics and the director of the Pediatric Immunology Unit at the Edmond and Lily Safra Children’s Hospital, has conducted newborn screening for SCID in Israel since the end of 2015.
-In total, 396,159 tests were performed, and 14 babies diagnosed with SCID.
+In total, 396,159 tests were performed, and 14 babies were diagnosed with SCID.
 Another 37 were diagnosed with different immunological disorders of varying severity – DiGeorge syndrome, for example.

 The immune system protects people from different infections, and an immune deficiency can lead to severe illness.
 Babies born without an immune system are sometimes called “bubble children” due to the strict isolation conditions they require.